nerdy-autodidact/Workshop/README.md

 Xamarin Platform,
 Xamarin studio

-Note
+Note:
-All these installation instructiona  can be found in following Xamarin developer site https://developer.xamarin.com/guides/android/getting_started/installation/windows/manual_installation/
+All these installation instructiona  can be found in following Xamarin developer site.I just copied the instructions for your easy

+https://developer.xamarin.com/guides/android/getting_started/installation/windows/manual_installation/

 # Installtion and prepare your devlopment environment